 Perhaps you would be good enough to explain what exactly it is they do, which can at all be considered charitable?
-How do people at large benefit from their activities other than losing their legal right to decide what
+How do people at large benefit from their activities other than losing their legal right to decide what they

-they are free to view in the media ?
+are free to view in the media ?

 I must say, I strongly RESENT the fact that SaferMedia, can demand extra media restrictions be legally imposed ON ME and do that under the auspices of charitable status.
 This is NOT charity.

-else, and I REFUSE to accept that to demand such a thing is in anyway charitable.
+imposed on everyone else, and I REFUSE to accept that to demand such a thing is in anyway charitable.

-Is it that the Charities Commission gives every group with an axe to grind with other areas of society, charitable status, so that they can have a cheaper platform upon which they can air their grievances and public
+Is it that the Charities Commission gives every group with an axe to grind with other areas of society, charitable status, so that they can have a cheaper platform upon which they can air their grievances and public demands

-demands for legal change ?
+for legal change ?